yanncarlier/www.bitcoin-tx.com/Screenshots/index.md

 ![Screenshot from 2025-04-19 17-10-42](./Screenshot from 2025-04-19 17-10-42.png)

-## You now have many options.
-Below are a few examples.
+## You can now begin configuring your POS.

 ![Screenshot from 2025-04-19 17-25-40](./Screenshot from 2025-04-19 17-25-40.png)